sarthakarora1208/Reeko-Slack-Bot/README.md

 [![3](https://raw.githubusercontent.com/sarthakarora1208/Reeko-Slack-Bot/master/photos/screenshots/3.gif)](https://raw.githubusercontent.com/sarthakarora1208/Reeko-Slack-Bot/master/photos/screenshots/3.gif)

-After fetching the filename from the **command["text"]** parameter we check if a the file exists using the `check_if_document_exists` function in `redisearch_connector.py` file.
-If the document doesn"t exist it returns false and nothing is done.
-If the file if found, using the `JSON.GET` command we get the file"s name and then download the file from S3.
+After fetching the filename from the **command["text"]** parameter we check if the document exists.
+If the document doesn’t exist it returns false and nothing is done.
+If the file is found, using the `JSON.GET` command we get the file’s name and then download it from the S3 bucket.
 The downloaded file is sent back as a direct message in Slack.

 ```bash
 JSON.GET amazonshareholderletterpdf